golemfactory/golem-js-preview-program/tasks/1-run-a-task/README.md

 - The usage example of the `fortune` command:

-    `fortune -l` will produce a senctence from literature
+    `fortune -l` will produce a sentence from literature

     `fortune -c` will produce a short fortune